-All right - so here it is - you guys asked and we delivered.
-This is THE CV template you need to use on Monster when setting up a visible CV specifically.
+Ok, so here it is, you guys asked and we delivered.
+This is the CV template you need to use on Monster when setting up a 'Visible' CV specifically.
 Why, you ask?

-Pretty nifty right - cuts down on your browsing job lists for something suitable since they'll be browsing in the background for someone just like you!
+Pretty nifty, right?
+This cuts down on you browsing job lists for something suitable, since they'll be browsing in the background for someone just like you!

 The Monster CV search is sophisticated.
-It looks at how you've applied your skills and in what time frame and assigns a relevancy score.
+It looks at how you've applied your skills, over what time frame and assigns a relevancy score.
 The more relevant and timely your experience is, the higher your CV will score against a job spec that requires your skills.